How Needles Chased My Blues Away

 I had a difficult time embracing the concept of Qi flowing through my body, even though I felt its effects.
 However, I was noticeably relaxed during my acupuncture treatments.
 I went so far as to buy the CD that Diane played during my acupuncture sessions because I suspected it would serve as an audible prompt and help me enter a deep state of relaxation and calm outside of the acupuncture office – and it works!

 Acupuncture is finally receiving recognition from the medical community as an effective treatment for PMS and PMDD.
-In December of 1997, the National Institute of Health assembled a panel of experts to review the information available on acupuncture.
-The panel issued a statement that there is positive evidence that acupuncture can treat many types of post operative and chronic pain including menstrual cramps.
 The recommended treatment for PMS or PMDD included a weekly treatment for one month and one monthly treatment thereafter.
 It will take two or more cycles to evaluate prognosis.
 Treatments usually take 45-60 minutes and cost between $45-$100.
 Some health insurances even provide coverage.

 One of the things to note before starting acupuncture treatment is if you are already taking Western medication, your acupuncturist will not regulate these medications.
 A physician should always manage any reduction in prescribed medication.
 However as opposed to prescription medication, acupuncture has never been known to cause side effects.
 People should also be aware that acupuncture is not a miracle cure, but provides varying degrees of success for individual clients, conditions and even practitioners.
 When searching for an acupuncturist, it is paramount to find a licensed practitioner who has completed a 2500-hour course in acupuncture and Oriental medicine.

-Karen Koretsky Dillon is a freelance writer who lives in the Boston area with her husband and children.
+Karen Koretsky Dillon is a freelance writer who lives in the Boston area.